-Criteo Research will be organising its 3rd annual Machine Learning in the Real World workshop.
+Criteo AI Lab will be organising its 3rd annual Machine Learning in the Real World workshop.
 This one day workshop aims at bringing together people from both industry and academia to better understand which machine learning algorithms are used in practice and what can be done to improve them.
 It is at the same time an opportunity to learn about fundamental and advanced aspects of machine learning, from leaders in the field.
 Hence, the idea of assembling a group of brilliant and engaging international speakers and attendees from some of the leading faculty and institutions in the world.

 Date & venue